navpil/varrius/Readme.md

 Classloading has the following order in Tomcat:

  - Bootstrap classes of your JVM
- - System class loader classes (described above)
+ - System class loader classes
  - /WEB-INF/classes of your web application
  - /WEB-INF/lib/*.jar of your web application
- - Common class loader classes (described above)
+ - Common class loader classes

 I was tempted to put some library into the /lib folder into tomcat so that it's loaded with the same classloader and thus its static fields can be shared across application, but **don't do it**.